Competitive prices for top quality

 Perennials – sustainable flowers from seed

 With perennial seeds from EasySeeds.eu, you can fill your garden with annual and perennial flowers that provide color and structure year after year.
 Sowing perennials from seed is ideal for gardeners who want to create a sustainable, low-maintenance garden.
-These plants often bloom for years and develop stronger each season, creating a stable and long-lasting foundation for borders, flower beds, and flowerbeds.
+These plants often bloom for years and develop stronger each season, forming a stable and long-lasting foundation for borders, flowerbeds, and flowerbeds.

 Why choose perennials from seed?

 Perennials produce flowers in a wide range of colors and shapes.
-From soft pastel shades to intense, striking blooms, these plants give your garden a vibrant, diverse look.
-Flowering perennials also attract bees, butterflies, and other pollinators, contributing to biodiversity and a healthy garden environment.
+From soft pastel shades to intense, striking flowers – these plants give your garden a vibrant, varied appearance.
+Furthermore, flowering perennials attract bees, butterflies, and other pollinators, contributing to biodiversity and a healthy garden environment.

 • Versatile.